backslashbaker/backslashbaker.github.io/_posts/2022-05-03-an-update-on-my-linux-experience.md

 ### Any negatives?

-If you've had a read my previous post about switching to Linux you would know that my initial entry into this space wasn't the smoothest.
+If you've read my previous post about switching to Linux you would know that my initial entry into this space wasn't the smoothest.
 Although I was up and running, I had to make many compromises on my experience.
 This all changed when I switched from my original Samsung laptop to a more supported Lenovo Thinkpad.
 Since making that change I have no issues with sound, video or any other features on the machine.